 Resize particles by blend textures in Blender [ENG]

-In this tutorial in english for Blender we will see how to resize the particles with the textures blend associated with them.
+In this tutorial in english for Blender [updated to Blender 2.8] we will see how to resize the particles with the textures blend associated with them.
 This method can be useful to have some control, not so much in time but in space, of the objects emitted, thus giving the possibility to recreate both real situations and particular effects.

 In our example we will try to roughly depict the bubbles (such as those in a glass of sparkling wine, champagne, or with an aspirin, or those emitted by the pump of an aquarium), which at first are small but then expand first to reach the surface.

-So let's start Blender and create a "Plane" plan, not very large in this example to visually control the flow that will be generated
+So let's start Blender and create a "Plane" plan, not very large in this example (about 50 centimeters) to visually control the flow that will be generated

-Then we create a sphere "Sphere", which will represent the bubble, we press the "M" key and position it in layer 2
+Then we create a sphere "Sphere", which will represent the bubble, we press the "M" key and we place it in a new collection (Move to Collection > New Collection) that we will call "Bubble"

-Now select the plane in layer 1 and in the Properties Window on the right select the "Particles" tab and create a particle system by pressing the "New" button, "Emitter" type, with a "Number" number equal to 190 and life time "Lifetime" of 176 frames
+Now select the plane and in the Properties Window on the right select the "Particles" tab and create a particle system by pressing the "New" button, "Emitter" type, with a "Number" number equal to 190 and life time "Lifetime" of 176 frames

-And in the "Render" sub-panel, in the options on how the particles are to be rendered, we select "Object" and insert the sphere as object
+In the "Render" sub-panel, in the options on how the particles are to be rendered, we select Render > Render As:"Object" and insert the sphere "Sphere" as object

-if we start the animation by pressing the keys ALT + A, however, we notice that our "bubbles" are moving downwards
+if we start the animation by pressing the key SPACE, however, we notice that our "bubbles" are moving downwards

 We then set the influence of gravity "Gravity" to zero in the sub-panel "Particles"> "Field Weights"